mickenordin/nextcloud-db/proxysql/compose/README.md

 ```

-8. Then start the ProxySQL container on the first node, using the common way:
+8. Then start the ProxySQL container on the second node, using the common way:

 ```bash
 cd compose